 4. A full-time taught postgraduate student will study for one year as follows:

 - Master’s Degree: 180 credits

 5. Modules to be as far as possible thick (taught and assessed over one semester).
-Thin modules (taught across both semesters and examined in the second semester) are permissible where there are clear academic reasons, and where close regard has been paid to the consequences in relation to providing student feedback, subject to approval by the relevant institute.
+Thin modules (taught across both semesters and examined in the second semester) are permissible where there are clear academic reasons, and where close regard has been paid to the consequences in relation to providing student feedback, subject to approval by the relevant faculty.
 Full-time students will normally pursue modules equivalent to 60 credits per semester.
 However, to permit flexibility and facilitate student choice, a maximum of 70 and a minimum of 50 credits per semester may be allowed by Degree Scheme Co-ordinators.
 In calculating the credit split, thin modules are split evenly between the semesters (e.g. a 30 credit thin module counts as 15 credits per semester).
-Credit splits greater than 50:70 or 70:50 may be approved exceptionally by Institute Directors of Undergraduate or Postgraduate Studies where a case is made that the workload is evenly balanced despite the credit imbalance or where other circumstances require this.
+Credit splits greater than 50:70 or 70:50 may be approved exceptionally by Faculty Associate Deans, Learning and Teaching where a case is made that the workload is evenly balanced despite the credit imbalance or where other circumstances require this.
 Students should confirm that they accept the imbalance.

 6. In campus-based undergraduate schemes, modules will normally be in multiples of 10 credits.
 For taught postgraduate campus-based schemes, modules will normally be in multiples of 20 credits.
 Distance learning and off-campus provision may differ.

 7. Each 10 credit module, regardless of the delivery mode, to have attached to it a notional total workload of c.
 100 hours, including assessment and independent study.

 8. Modules to be allocated to levels 0, 1, 2, S, 3 or M where:

 (i) level 0 is foundation level provision, prior to entry to year one of an initial degree;